spyhunter99/osmreader/README.md

 ````

-Once this process is complete, you'll have yourself a database that's easy to query
+Once this process is complete, you'll have yourself a database that's easy to query.
+It can take a very long time on a smart phone or tablet.

 ## How to query for POIs, Street names, City/Town/State names, etc